EmanuelSommer/sampled-approx-posteriors/README.md

 python python -m src.sai -d 12 -c experiments/configs/permuted_warmstarts.yaml
 ```

-When a whole grid of experiments is to be run, the `-s` argument providing a the grid is used:
+When a whole grid of experiments is to be run, the `-s` argument provides a way to specify a file containing the grid to be used:

 ```bash
 python -m src.sai -d 10 -c experiments/configs/mile_mean_regr_uci.yaml -s experiments/configs/tabular_search.yaml